mattux/gbach/README.md

-GBaCh (Gmail Bach Checker) is a Bash script that shows you how many unread emails you have, and their title.
+<h1>GBaCh (Gmail Bach Checker) is a Bash script that shows you how many unread
+emails you have, and their title.</h1>

 This script downloads the email feed of your gmail mailbox and print the number, and the title of the unread emails.

 It works in two different ways:
 - interactive mode: the script asks you the credentials;